mmistakes/made-mistakes-jekyll/_posts/articles/2016-08-21-jekyll-static-comments.md

 {% endfor %}{% endraw %}
 ```

-If done correctly the values and strings in a datafile like `_data/comments/basics/comment-2014-02-10-040840.yml`
+If done correctly the values and strings in a data file like `_data/comments/basics/comment-2014-02-10-040840.yml`

 ```yaml
 ---